Finance

 - `emdb_search(query)` - cryo-EM structures (prefer for GPCRs, ion channels)

-- `alphafold_get_prediction(accession)` - AlphaFold DB fallback
+- `alphafold_get_prediction(qualifier)` - AlphaFold DB fallback

 ### Phase 3.5: Docking Validation (NVIDIA NIM)